herohde/transcribe/README.md

 $ gcloud auth application-default login
 ```

-Third, install 'sox' if stereo conversion is needed (using apt-get or brew, say):
+Third, install 'sox' if stereo conversion is needed:
 ```
 $ apt-get install sox
-$ brew install sox
 ```
+or equivalent.
+On OSX, an option would be `$ brew install sox`.

 Fourth, install the transcribe tool:
 ```